owensweet/owensweet/README.md

 # Hey, I'm Owen 👋

-**Full-stack developer** shipping production software for 3 years.
-I build scalable systems, automate infrastructure, and turn ideas into products people actually use.
+**Software Engineer / DevOps** Building software and managing systems for 3 years.
+I've worked with teams at startups and BCIT to ship production apps and backend systems in the lower mainland.

 🎓 **BCIT** • 🌎 **Vancouver, BC** • 🌐 **[owensweet.dev](https://owensweet.dev)**